 Remember, the electronic declaration added is only ever in respect of the donation(s) made through Donate.
-It is not possible for Donate to add a declaration that goes back 4 years to cover any previously made donations.
+Donate is unable to add declarations backdated for 4 years to cover any previously made donations.
 It is also not possible for Donate to create "All funds" declarations - declarations are fund-specific for the fund selected in Donate by the giver.

-For one-off donations, a one day declaration is added covering the donation's date and fund only.
-For recurring donations, an enduring declaration is added with a start date for the same date as the donation date and for the donation's fund, with no end date added.
+For one-off donations, a one-day declaration is added covering the donation's date and fund only.
+For recurring donations, an enduring declaration is added with a start date for the same date as the donation date and the donation's fund, with no end date added.

 Adding declarations in My ChurchSuite

-On the Add declaration page, they select the Fund (or '--All funds--') and add the declaration start date.
-The system will allow them to back date their declaration by up to 4 years, in line with current HMRC Gift Aid legislation, which allows churches and charities to reclaim Gift Aid on donations in the previous four years.
-The end date is optional - if left blank, the declaration will run indefinitely until such time as the church member adds an end date.
+On the Add declaration pop-up, they'll select the Fund (or --All funds--) and the declaration start date.
+The system will allow the start date to be backdated up to 4 years in line with the current HMRC Gift Aid rules that permit charitable organisations to reclaim Gift Aid on donations made in the previous four years.
+The end date is optional - if left blank, the declaration will run indefinitely until a member chooses the end their declaration.

-Once their declaration has been saved, the only change possible by the giver is End declaration - perhaps if their tax circumstances change and they are no longer paying sufficient tax for your to continue to claim Gift Aid on their donations.
-This will set the declaration's end date to today's date.
-If the giver wishes their declaration ended on a different date they will need to communicate with your finance office to have that change processed by a Giving module User.
+Once added, the only change possible by a giver is to End Declaration - perhaps if their tax circumstances change and they no longer pay sufficient tax for you to continue to claim Gift Aid on their donations.
+Ending a declaration sets the declaration's end date to today.
+If the giver wishes their declaration to be ended on a different date they will need to communicate with your finance office to have the request processed by a Giving module User.